squareRoot3/FGWAlign/README.md

 ### Getting Started

-We recommend starting with `tutorial.ipynb` which demonstrates FGWAlign on the example in Figures 1 and 2 from our manuscript.
+We recommend starting with `tutorial.ipynb`, which demonstrates FGWAlign on the example in our manuscript.

 ### FGWAlign Variants on Real-World Datasets